ampproject/wg-access-subscriptions/content-encryption/explainer.md

 1. Create a random key — the "document key".
 2. Create a structure that includes the "document key" and the access requirements — the "document crypt".
 3. Encrypt the "document crypt" using the publisher's internal key and the supported authorizers' public keys.
-4. Output the encrypted "document crypts" in the document's header.
+4. Output the encrypted "document crypts" in the document's head.
 5. Use the "document key" to encrypt the premium sections.
 6. Output the content, including the encrypted "premium" sections.